0xnehasingh/Contracts/Assignment5/README.md

 Before you deploy or interact with the StockProfit contract, ensure you have the following:

 Node.js installed (version 12.x or higher recommended).
-Truffle Suite or Hardhat for compiling and deploying the contract.
+Remix Ide for compiling and deploying the contract.
 MetaMask or any Ethereum wallet configured for the network you intend to deploy on.

 ## Installation